Jump to content

 • May I be registered on the Roster as having several areas of expertise?

 Yes, you may.
-If you have more than one area of expertise, we encourage you also to apply when we announce for other profiles that match your background.
-In this way you extend the possibility to receive requests for assignments.
+If you have more than one area of expertise, we encourage you to apply when we publish roster openings that match your background.
+In this way you increase your possibilities to receive interest inquiries when we recruit via the Field Staff Roster.

-• Do those registered on the roster receive any training from the MSB?
+• Do those registered on the roster receive any training by MSB?

-The MSB endeavors to ensure that everyone registered on the roster have undergone our training courses before working on an operation.
-The reason for this is primarily that you should possess a solid fund of knowledge and can feel confident in your ability to work on assignment.
+MSB strives for everyone registered on the roster to have completed our training courses before taking part in a mission.
+The reason for this is primarily that you should possess a solid fund of knowledge and feel confident in your ability to work on assignment.
+It is mandatory to complete the MSB Induction Course before taking part in a mission.Training and exercises for those registered on the MSB Field Staff roster

-If you are considered as having the right training and experience that matches the area of expertise that is sought, an appointment for an interview will be made.
-Contact will then be made with the referees whose details you have provided.
+If you are considered as having the qualifications required for the competency profile, an appointment for an interview will be made.
+We will then get in touch with the referees whose contact details you have provided.

 • How can I obtain international work experience?

-• When may I participate in an assignment?
+• When may I take part in a mission?

 Before a mission